-Sections 53A(1) and (2) FMA describe the type of entities which may be declared to be a body to which S.53A FMA
+Section 53A(1) and (2) FMA describe the type of entities which may be declared to be a body to which section 53A

 Section 53A(4) FMA.
 Section 53A(3) FMA requires the Governor in Council to declare a Minister to be the relevant Minister by notice published in the Government Gazette.